JISLEE/yolov4-BDD-pytorch/README.md

 - Note1: input_H and input_W should agree with the input size in the original ONNX file.

 - Note2: extra NMS operations are needed for the tensorRT output.
 This demo uses python NMS code from `tool/utils.py`.

+# Demo of our project: Yolov4 + BDD + Lane detection

+python3 models.py 8 ./checkpoints/best_models.pth ./data 416 416
+You can change class number and image size.

 # 6. ONNX2Tensorflow